itsvictoroyedeji/shopify-sections/README.md

 ## Here's a quicker version to add all power-ups quickly...

-1. Go back to the Shopify code editor tab (which should already be open), and under `snippets`, click `+ Add a new snippet`.
+1. Go back to the Shopify code editor tab (which should already be open), and under `sections`, click `+ Add a new section`.
 Then add the next power-up you want, starting from the top of the list under our [sections](../main/sections) folder (for example: `benefits-slider`).
 Type that filename and click `Done`.

-2. Click `+ Add a new snippet` once again under the `snippets` folder, and add the next file under our [sections](../main/sections) folder (`flickity-ugc-slider`).
+2. Click `+ Add a new section` once again under the `section` folder, and add the next file under our [sections](../main/sections) folder (`flickity-ugc-slider`).
 Type that filename in your Shopify code editor and click `Done`.

 3. Repeat step 2 to add the rest of the power-up files in our [sections](../main/sections) folder to your Shopify code editor.
 > Note: ctrl+click (or command+click on a mac) to open the link in a new tab.